-Interventions for mental and emotional health, such as social groups, are approached in the same way they would be for all curriculum-based subjects.
+Provision and Interventions for mental and emotional health, such as social groups, are approached in the same way they would be for all curriculum-based subjects.

-Where a child has an identified medical condition, an Individual Health Care Plan is created in conjunction with their parent(s), which outlines the daily management of the conditions, and what, if any, adaptations may need to be made to enable the child to be fully included within all aspects of school life.
+Where a child has an identified medical condition, an Individual Medical Care Plan is created in conjunction with their parent(s), which outlines the daily management of the conditions, and what, if any, adaptations may need to be made to enable the child to be fully included within all aspects of school life.
+This may also include formulating an Individual Risk Assessment for the child.